-CMP Assessment: Benefits: Provides an opportunity to remove existing unauthorised structures that increase risk from wave run-up and overtopping.
-Opportunity to consider design options to minimise the impacts of the works on the environment.
-Enables develop of a 'shovel-ready' project ready for implementation in the next CMP (2035-2045).
-Disadvantages: The coastal erosion hazard extents have not been quantified for this location, and therefore the timing and magnitude of risk to public and private land is not at this time known.
-In order to obtain funding under the NSW Coastal and Estuary Management Program, the coastal erosion hazard extents and a detailed CBA are required to apportion the cost of implementation to identified beneficiaries.
-Action Type: Alert Avoid future impact Active intervention Planning for change Emergency response • has been programmed to commence in Year 6 of the CMP, which aims to have the detailed design ted in time to input into the next (2035-2045) CMP.
-Related managem ent actions: • CH072 - 0 Undertake maintenance/repairs to the existing rock revetment.
-Coastal erosion hazard investigation.

-RA016 - Sand carting.
+Action CH022 - Progress investigations, detailed design and costings for priority options from the Whitehead and Assoc.
+(2015) Management Plan for Sandy Point/Conroy Park

+\Box Alert \Box Avoid future impact \boxtimes Active intervention

+Action Type:

+□ Planning for change □ Emergency response

+Timing: The action has been programmed to commence in Year 6 of the CMP, which aims to have the detailed design of the works completed in time to input into the next (2035-2045) CMP.

+- CH023 Undertake maintenance/repairs to the existing rock revetment. - CH072 Coastal erosion hazard investigation. - RA016 Sand carting.

-dertake maintenance works / repairs to the existing rock revetment n revetment at Sandy Point Coastal threat(s) to be addressed: Coastal erosion, shoreline recession.
-Cost: The capital co st of this option is estimated at \$1,156,500, including: approvals; • \$1,096,500 r preparation of an environmental impact assessment and to obtain the necessary permits and Action Description: studies undertaken The detailed summary for Action CH022 provides information on the history of works and previous for this location. rated at immediate protection structur nd concrete block coastal protection structures located east of Sandy Point (see figure above) were risk of failure and requiring immediate repairs (BMT WBM, 2021).
-Maintenance of existing coasta es is required to prevent further damage to the structure and temporarily reduce coastal risk leve ptions are progressed (see Action CH022). recommended cons damage and urgency of required action to reduce coastal risk, a cost and time efficient approach is sisting of building a rock toe protection made of rocks at the base of existing structures until a more ch is determined (see Action CH022).
-This management a ction proposes: including t Rock is we local quarr Rock of sin stones wid ry toe rock protection constructed along the 420 m long coastline section east of Sandy Point, he eastern and western groynes.
-Il suited for this temporary shore protection works where the water depths are very shallow and ries can supply rock in sufficient quantities (i.e. Boral (Seaham) or Hunter Quarries). nilar size of existing would be recommended.
-Rock would be placed as a double rock layer of 2 to 3 le at the base of the existing protection structure. on duration within 1 to 2 months under normal conditions (i.e. no shortage of material). to the revetment in hase, regular visual inspection of the structure would be recommended to monitor potential damage cluding overtopping induced damage and scouring.
-Inspection is recommended once every year and icant extreme events. tection structure could be designed to be stable for a 10-year ARI event which has a 39% probability a 5-year temporary design lifetime, subject to adequate monitoring and repairs are conducted.
-The photo below is option. of the existing rock revetment on the eastern shoreline of Sandy Point, which is the subject of this
+Action CH023 - Undertake maintenance works / repairs to the existing rock revetment

+Location(s): Eastern revetment at Sandy Point

+Coastal threat(s) to be addressed: Coastal erosion, shoreline recession.

+Cost: The capital cost of this action is estimated at \$1,156,500, including:

+- \$20,000 for studies, - \$35,000 for preparation of an environmental impact assessment and to obtain the necessary permits and approvals; - \$1,096,500 for the construction works. - The annual ongoing costs relate to monitoring of the structure and repairs budgeted at \$16,500.

+Action Description: The detailed summary for Action CH022 provides information on the history of works and previous studies undertaken for this location.

+The existing rock and concrete block coastal protection structures located east of Sandy Point (see figure above) were rated at immediate risk of failure and requiring immediate repairs (BMT WBM, 2021).
+Maintenance of existing coastal protection structures is required to prevent further damage to the structure and temporarily reduce coastal risk level until new priority actions are progressed (see Action CH022).

+Given the extent of damage and urgency of required action to reduce coastal risk, a cost and time efficient approach is recommended consisting of building a rock toe protection made of rocks at the base of existing structures until a more permanent approach is determined (see Action CH022).

+This management action proposes:

+- A temporary toe rock protection constructed along the 420 m long coastline section east of Sandy Point, including the eastern and western groynes. - Rock is well suited for this temporary shore protection works where the water depths are very shallow and local quarries can supply rock in sufficient quantities (i.e. Boral (Seaham) or Hunter Quarries). - Rock of similar size of existing would be recommended.
+Rock would be placed as a double rock layer of 2 to 3 stones wide at the base of the existing protection structure. - Construction duration within 1 to 2 months under normal conditions (i.e. no shortage of material).
-R. A.L

-Action CH023 - Undertake maintenance works / repairs to the existing rock revetment CMP Assessment: Benefits: • Provides improved structural integrity for the existing revetment with respect to its ability to withstand coastal processes.
-Disadvantages: The construction details of the existing structure are not documented or known.
-As such, any remedial works may be susceptible to weaknesses in the existing structure.
-The existing structure is an abandoned asset and therefore the management responsibility is unknown.
-Action Type: Alert Avoid future impact Active intervention Planning for change Emergency response Timing: The option has been programmed to commence in Year 2 of the CMP, with ongoing annually recurrent costs applied every year thereafter.
-Related management actions: CH022 - Investigations and detailed design of priority options from Whitehead & Assoc.
-(2015).
+In the operational phase, regular visual inspection of the structure would be recommended to monitor potential damage to the revetment including overtopping induced damage and scouring.
+Inspection is recommended once every year and following any significant extreme events.

+The temporary protection structure could be designed to be stable for a 10-year ARI event which has a 39% probability of occurrence over a 5-year temporary design lifetime, subject to adequate monitoring and repairs are conducted.

+The photo below is of the existing rock revetment on the eastern shoreline of Sandy Point, which is the subject of this action.

+Action CH023 - Undertake maintenance works / repairs to the existing rock revetment